sapnamehar6264/color-palette-generator/README.md

 3. Click Generate Palette to explore colors!

 🤝 Contributing
+---
 Contributions, issues, and feature requests are welcome!
+---
-Feel free to fork the project and submit a pull request.
+You can fix the project and submit a pull request.

-📜 License
-This project is licensed under the MIT License.

 👩‍💻 Author
+---
 Sapna Mehar ✨